markusressel/fan2go/README.md

  WARNING  Unused curve configuration: m2_first_ssd_curve ERROR   Validation failed: Curve m2_ssd_curve: no curve definition with id 'm2_first_ssd_curve123' found
 ```

+## Using external commands for sensors/fans

+fan2go supports using external executables for use as both sensor input, as well as fan output (and rpm input).
+There
+are some considerations you should take into account before using this feature though:

+### Security

+Since fan2go requires root permissions to interact with lm-sensors, executables run by fan2go are also executed as root.
+To prevent some malicious actor from taking advantage of this fan2go will only allow the execution of files that only
+allow the root user (UID 0) to modify the file.

+### Side effects

+Running external commands repeatedly through fan2go can have unintended side effects.
+F.ex., on a laptop using hybrid
+graphics, running `nvidia-settings` can cause the dedicated GPU to wake up, resulting in substantial increase in power
+consumption while on battery.
+Also, fan2go expects to be able to update sensor values with a minimal delay, so using a
+long running script or some network call with a long timeout could also cause problems.
+With great power comes great
+responsibility, always remember that :)

 ## Run